CardinalSys/CardinalSys/README.md

-Game developer in Unity and Unreal Engine.
-Sometimes I make mods and programs in C# and C++
+Software and Game developer in C# and C++

-Also I know something of programming in Python and some reverse engineering stuff.

-P.D: I speak: english, spanish and italian.
+I speak: english, spanish and italian.

 <!---